 - Anzu Sugiura, the Ultimate Waitress, was also suspected of a murder and secretly recruited as the Ultimate Poisoner.
 Her wrists are handcuffed behind her back and her legs are tied together with rope, like she did to her victims, and she's force fed poison while being attacked by poisonous animals.

 - Sousuke Kagami, the mastermind, suffers all the previous executions in reverse order- he's poisoned, struck by rocks, set on fire, impaled and then crushed.
 Unlike Junko, he does not enjoy it.

-- At the climax of The Hunchback of Notre Dame, the last thing Judge Claude Frollo says before his Disney Villain Death is, "And He shall smite the wicked and plunge them into the fiery pit!"
-The gargoyle he is standing on then breaks, seems to come to life as Satan himself, and he falls to the pit of molten copper below and to his doom, letting loose with a Big "NO!" all the way.
+- At the climax of The Hunchback of Notre Dame, the last thing Judge Claude Frollo says before his Disney Villain Death is "And He shall smite the wicked and plunge them into the fiery pit!"
+The gargoyle he is standing on then breaks and seems to come to life, as he falls into the pit of molten copper below to his doom, letting out a Big "NO!" all the way.

 - Kung Fu Panda 2 ends with Lord Shen crushed to death by his own cannon.

 - Syndromes Omnidroid in The Incredibles originally rips out its own innards while attempting to kill Mr. Incredible, who has snuck inside the droid, having realized that the only thing strong enough to penetrate it is itself.

 - In The Nightmare Before Christmas, Oogie planned to make Santa and later Sally into snake-and-spider stew and ends up having all his bugs fall into the concoction, becoming stew himself.